ejmastnak/ejmastnak.github.io/notes/arch/graphics/picom.md

 ---
-title: Transparent windows backgrounds with picom on Linux
+title: Transparent windows backgrounds with picom on Arch Linux
 ---

 # Transparent windows with `picom`